Do you want to create a DMARC record?

 - You don’t have a DMARC record in your DNS zone

-- The DMARC record might not be formatted correctly.
+- The DMARC record is not be formatted correctly.

 Let’s log in and add that DMARC record next.